-I. Airway - management shall be in accordance with American Heart Association (AHA) Standards
+- I. Airway management shall be in accordance with American Heart Association (AHA) Standards

 - Positioning

 - Head tilt chin lift (not for trauma)

 - Jaw thrust

 - Foreign Body Airway Obstruction removal

 - Suctioning

-- Finger sweep (no blind finger sweeps)
+- Finger sweep (no blind finger sweeps for infants or children)

 - Abdominal thrusts (chest thrusts for infants)

 - Back blows (for infants)

 - Direct laryngoscopy and removal of obstruction with Magill forceps

-- Maintenance (in order of preference)
+- ♦ Maintenance (in order of preference)

 - Positioning

 - Airway adjunct (most appropriate)

-- NPA or OPA
+- Naso- or Oropharyngeal Airway (NPA or OPA)

-- SGA
+- Supraglottic Airway (SGA)

 - Orotracheal intubation

 - Eschmann-type stylet

 - Video-assisted laryngoscopy

-- Laryngeal mask airway/supraglottic airway

-- Surgical intubation with cricothyroidotomy device
+- · Surgical intubation with cricothyroidotomy device

 - II.
 Breathing shall be enhanced, assisted, or maintained using the following equipment/techniques:

-- Nasal cannula with oxygen at a rate of 2-6 lpm
+- ♦ Nasal cannula with oxygen at a rate of 2-6 lpm

-- Non-rebreather mask with oxygen at a rate of 15 lpm
+- Non-rebreather mask with oxygen at a rate of 8-15 lpm

 - III.
 Ventilation shall be enhanced, assisted, or maintained using the following equipment/techniques:

-- Bag-valve mask with a reservoir bag and oxygen at a rate of 15-25 lpm
+- ♦ Bag-valve mask with a reservoir bag and oxygen at a rate of 15-25 lpm

-- 1. Used to assist a conscious seated patient - 2.
-Used to assist or breathe for an unconscious patient utilizing the FATS technique (medical patient only) or 2-person technique with an OPA/NPA - 3.
+- 1. Used to assist a conscious seated patient - Used to assist or breathe for an unconscious patient utilizing the FATS technique (medical patients only) or 2-person technique with an OPA/NPA - 3.
 Used in conjunction with an SGA - 4.
-Used in conjunction with an endotracheal tube - Pocket mask with supplemental oxygen (when possible) if BVM is not available
+Used in conjunction with an endotracheal tube

-Portable ventilator
+♦ Portable ventilator